Bob Geldof: Early life

-Geldof was born and brought up in Dún Laoghaire near Dublin in Ireland, a son of Robert (1914–2010) and Evelyn Geldof.
+Geldof was born and brought up in Dún Laoghaire in County Dublin in Ireland, a son of Robert Geldof (1914–2010) and Evelyn (née Weller).
 His paternal grandfather, Zenon Geldof, was a Belgian immigrant and a hotel chef.
 His paternal grandmother, Amelia Falk, was a British Jew from London of German-Jewish descent.
-His maternal grandfather was Tommy Nott who worked as night foreman at the Cork Examiner newspaper, and his mother, Evelyn, was head cashier at a cinema in Cork City, where she met her husband, Robert.
+His maternal grandfather Frederick Weller was a dentist.
+His mother, Evelyn, was head cashier at a cinema in Cork City, where she met her husband, Robert.
 Bob Geldof has relatives in County Cork.
+His maternal aunt Catherine Weller was married to Tommy Nott, who worked as night foreman at the Cork Examiner newspaper, but whose relationship to Geldof has been twice misreported in that newspaper.

-Regarding his Jewish ancestry, in an 2011 interview with the Manchester-based Jewish Telegraph, Geldof said "I was a quarter Catholic, a quarter Protestant, a quarter Jewish and a quarter nothing – the nothing won."
+Regarding his Jewish ancestry, in a 2011 interview with the Manchester-based Jewish Telegraph, Geldof said "I was a quarter Catholic, a quarter Protestant, a quarter Jewish and a quarter nothing – the nothing won."

-When he was six years old, Geldof's mother Evelyn died at age 45 of a cerebral haemorrhage.
+On 5 June 1960, when Geldof was eight years old, his mother Evelyn died at age 45 of a cerebral haemorrhage.
 He had two sisters, Cleo and Lynn.
 Cleo died in 2010 and Lynn is a writer, journalist, and Unicef campaigner.

-He attended Blackrock College, Dublin where he was bullied for being a poor rugby player and for his middle name, Zenon.
+Geldof attended Blackrock College, Dublin where he was bullied for being a poor rugby player and for his middle name, Zenon.
 After working as a slaughterman, a road navvy and pea canner in Wisbech, England, he was hired as a music journalist in Vancouver, British Columbia, Canada, for The Georgia Straight.
 He briefly guest hosted the Canadian Broadcasting Corporation children's program Switchback.